mattdistefano/accessibility-training/readme.md

 <img alt="information about or equivalent to the image" src="meaningful-image.jpg" />
 ```

+Note that CSS background images do not have alternate text, nor are they typically accessible to AT.
+This makes them ideal for decorative images.
+However, be careful not to abuse background images by using them for meaningful images without a text alternative.

 #### Icon fonts

 Icon fonts are a common way to include simple graphics, but they do not use `img` tags.
 Rather, they typically use CSS to insert their content via pseudo elements.
 Because they are not `img`s, developers often neglect text alternatives.
 Additionally, because some screen readers will read pseudo elements, use of icon fonts can cause unpronounceable characters to be spoken.
 To address these issues, when using icon fonts, developers should place the icon in its own element with the `aria-hidden` attribute set to true, and add a visually-hidden text alternative in a sibling element.